 The bottom line is, if you don’t accept credit cards, you’re missing out on potential sales.
 And if customers have to hunt down the nearest ATM to complete a transaction, the hassle involved makes it likely that they won’t rush back to visit your business.

 But if you’re worried that accepting credit cards will take a big chunk out of your sales or otherwise be a headache, don’t worry.
-Here are some reasons why you should accept credit cards:
+Here are some reasons why you should take credit cards at your small business:

 Your sales will be higher.
-Customers spend 12 to 18 percent more when they pay with a credit card instead of cash, according to a recent study.
+Customers spend 12 to 18 percent more on products and services when they pay with a credit card instead of cash, according to a recent study.
 It’s not hard to see why: you might have only a limited amount of cash in your wallet, which your credit limit far exceeds.

 Your customers will feel good about shopping with you.
 When customers see the logos of the major credit cards you accept, they see your business as more trustworthy and legitimate.
 For better or worse, cash-only businesses are often regarded as sketchy.

 It won’t cost you much.
 Credit card transactions won’t eat up your profits.
 In fact, payments taken with Square’s contactless and chip reader cost 2.6% + 10¢ per swipe, tap, or dip.